A Woman Is a Risky Bet: Six Orchestra Conductors: Description

 In A Woman Is a Risky Bet we meet six women who have broken their way into a man's world – the world of conducting.

 JoAnn Falletta and Victoria Bond from U.S., Kerstin Nerbe and Ortrud Mann from Sweden, Veronika Dudarova and Camilla Kolchinsky from the USSR share a passion for music and the courage to break with existing values and face challenge.
 Christina Olofson takes us to New York City, Moscow, Stockholm and Oslo to meet them.
 The film covers preparations, rehearsals and parts of concerts.
 At home, alone with the conductor's score, they give us their account of the work of the conductor, of their convictions and their love for music.

-The skepticism towards women conductors and musicians by some becomes obvious in a visit to the Vienna Philharmonic Orchestra as well as in interviews with international impresarios.
-Conductors Sixten Ehrling and Jorge Mester make comments on what they believe is the prevailing conservative attitudes among colleagues.
+The skepticism by some towards women conductors and musicians becomes obvious in a visit to the Vienna Philharmonic Orchestra as well as in interviews with international impresarios.
+Conductors Sixten Ehrling and Jorge Mester comment on what they believe is the prevailing conservative attitudes among colleagues.